daverodal/HexTool/README.md

 npm install -g ember-cli
 ```

 You can find the Ember CLI documentation at https://github.com/stefanpenner/ember-cli.
 Note that the Ember CLI is based upon the Ember App Kit (but with awesome cool CLI tools).
-Make sure to read about Ember App kit to understand how the Connect PAAM project works: http://iamstef.net/ember-app-kit/

-then clone this repository
+#### Clone this repository

 ```
 git clone https://github.com/daverodal/HexTool.git